UnlimitedIRL-Team/libuvch264src/README.md

 This is a gstreamer plugin developed by UnlimitedIRL to support pulling H264 frames from DJI action cameras

+We recommend looking at the BELABOX fork for up-to-date optimizations that may not be merged. https://github.com/BELABOX/gstlibuvch264src

 For Rockchip decode on kernel 5.10 use mppvideodec